Data-Robusta/data-robusta/presentation_notes.md

 Farmers like my friend Jaime rely on stable coffee prices to provide for their family and events like the floods of 1997 are devestating for them.

-How does this affect you and me?
-Why should we care a world away if Colombia is in a multi year drought or about to sign the next big trade agreement?
+Why should we care if Colombia is in a multi year drought or about to sign the next big trade agreement?

-Worldwide and Colombian governments and NGOs have been fighting for decades to stabalize and convert farmers from illicit drugs crops to legal means of providing for their families.
+Governments and NGOs have been fighting for decades to convert farmers from illicit drugs crops to legal means of providing for their families.

-A stable and healthy coffee economy is a key pillar of that transformation and Colombia's economy as a whole.
-Without a reliable coffee market, it is difficult to keep farmers.
+A stable and healthy coffee economy is key to Colombia's economy and retraining coffee farmers.

-Price fluctuations may cause a slight cost increase in your morning cup of joe, but for farmers like Jaime it destroys their livelihood. what can data science bring to this fight?
+Price fluctuation may cost you a bit more on morning coffee run, but for farmers like Jaime it destroys their livelihood.

+what can data science bring to this fight?

 As data scientists we have the ability to uncover new insights and validate already existing knowledge through cutting edge analytic techniques and models.